Western Sahara: Art and cultural expression

 FiSahara International Film Festival is an annual film festival that takes place in one of the southwestern refugee camps in Algeria.
 At this event, actors, directors, and film industry insiders from around the world join the Sahrawi people for a week-long festival of screenings, parallel activities, and concerts.
 The festival provides entertainment and educational opportunities for Sahrawi refugees alongside cultural celebrations for visitors and spectators.
 It aims to raise awareness of the humanitarian crises in the refugee camps, and expose the Sahrawi people to this medium of art and expression.

-Highly renowned Spanish filmmakers and actors, such as Javier Bardem, Penélope Cruz, and Pedro Almodóvar have supported and attended the festival.
+Spanish filmmakers and actors, such as Javier Bardem, Penélope Cruz, and Pedro Almodóvar have supported and attended the festival.
 In 2013, the festival screened over 15 films from around the world including comedies, short films, animations, and documentaries.
 Some of the films were made by the refugees themselves.
 Art as embodied in film has been a strong and popular medium that Sahrawi youth have used to express themselves, and share their stories of conflict and exile.

 ARTifariti, the International Art and Human Rights Meeting in Western Sahara, is an annual art workshop set up in the Liberated Zone and refugee camps, specifically in Tifariti, that brings artists from all over the world.
 This event led to the introduction of graffiti art to the camps, and popular graffiti artists have come to the workshop to work with refugees.
 One such artist was Spanish street artist MESA, who travelled to the Sahrawi refugee camps in 2011 and displayed his own graffiti throughout the landscape.
 His canvases of choice were destroyed walls, which he brought back to life through his art.

 MESA inspired other Sahrawis to express themselves and embody their national struggle through art and graffiti.
 One such artist is Mohamed Sayad, a Sahrawi artist that has been transforming the refugee camp landscape by creating works of art amongst the devastation in camps that have existed for four decades.
 His canvases, much like MESA, are walls that have been ruined by massive floods in the Sahrawi refugee camps in southwestern Algeria.
 Sayad's work tells a consistent story, one that draws on his experience of protracted conflict and a life under Moroccan occupation.
 Sayad's graffiti depicts aspects of Sahrawi culture and includes actual Sahrawi people as his subjects.

 Poetry is a popular artform in Sahrawi culture, and is composed by both men and women.
 Notable poets include: Al Khadra Mabrook, Hadjatu Aliat Swelm, Beyibouh El Haj.
-Traditionally, Sahrawi poetry was performed and passed on orally: younger poets would undergo 'apprenticeships to more experienced ones, today the internet is a key way in which Sahrawi poetry is transmitted between and within generations.
+Traditionally, Sahrawi poetry was performed and passed on orally: younger poets would undergo 'apprenticeships to more experienced ones, today the internet is a key way in which Sahrawi poetry is transmitted between and within generations'.
 However Sahrawi poets find it difficult to be published, especially by Arabic publishers, due to the political nature of much of their output.